Goda’s Slave – Chapter 49: The Mother Within

 When the lift jerked to a halt, its iron bars scraped open like the gates to an old garden, revealing a dim, spreading chamber that smelled like incense.
 The polished wooden walls were carved with swirling designs, half-hidden by an endless chain of flowing drapery hung from a gold-etched ceiling high overhead, the velvet cloth just a shade lighter than a priestess’s robes.

-“Home,” Lila answered her, “to the most dangerous sorceress on Earth.”
+“Home,” Lila answered her, “to the most powerful sorceress on Earth.”

 Godas Slave – Chapter 47: Swarm